GerritCodeReview/homepage/releases/public-keys.md

 [Ubuntu Public Key Server](https://keyserver.ubuntu.com/), and are used to sign:

 * Release tags on the gerrit and core plugin repositories
-* Release artifacts that are deployed to Maven Central
+* Release artifacts that are published on the Maven Central and Google Maven repositories
 * Release announcement emails
 * Binary package distributions